 With that being said, here’s where I think that Nomad Fest Switzerland could improve.

-When you buy your ticket, you can choose to sleep in either a shared dorm or private room.
+When you buy your ticket, you can choose to sleep in either a shared dorm or private room for your time coliving in Switzerland.

 In 2023, the price of a shared dorm for one week, along with full-board and the festival ticket, was 400 EUR, which is CRAZY cheap for Switzerland.